Arjun-G-Ravi/AI-Notes/01_Machine Learning/04_Techniques and Terms/03_Vectorisation and Broadcasting.md

 # Vectorisation and Broadcasting
-Vectorization and broadcasting are techniques used in Python, particularly with libraries like NumPy, to boost the speed and efficiency of numerical operations on arrays or matrices.
+Vectorization and broadcasting are techniques used in Python, particularly with libraries like NumPy and Pytorch, to boost the speed and efficiency of numerical operations on arrays or matrices.

 ## Vectorization
 Vectorization is the process of rewriting a loop-based, scalar computation to work on entire arrays or vectors at once.
 Instead of performing operations element-wise, you apply operations directly to the entire array.
 It significantly speeds up numerical computations because it takes advantage of low-level optimizations provided by libraries like NumPy.